attributech/nuxt-attribute-content/tests/README.md

 # E2E Testing Guidelines & Best Practices

 This document serves as the definitive guide for e2e testing in this project.
-It consolidates lessons learned from performance optimization and refactoring work to ensure consistent, maintainable, and efficient tests.
+It consolidates lessons learned from comprehensive performance optimization and refactoring work to ensure consistent, maintainable, and efficient tests.

 ## 🎯 **Core Philosophy**